2nd Battalion, 87th Infantry Regiment: Afghanistan 2006

 A Co.
 2-87 "Scalp 'Em All!"
 (Apache Company) was deployed to the Paktika Province of Eastern Afghanistan, only a few kilometers from the Pakistan border, in January 2006.
 Once home to ODA / Special Operations FOB Tillman (named for Ranger Pat Tillman who was killed in the area), and previously named Camp Lwara, they spent 16 months conducting mounted and dismounted, patrols and combat operations in support of Operation Enduring Freedom VII and VIII.
 Under the decisive leadership of two COs (CPT.
 Chris Nunn and later CPT.
 Scott Horrigan) and 1SG Mio Franceschi, the men of Apache Company reinforced and largely rebuilt FOB Tillman and the surrounding Observation Posts 1 and 4, while maintaining a constant patrol schedule between the three line platoons and headquarters platoon.
-As a testament to the outstanding leadership of Apache 2-87 and the bravery of its warriors, the company didn't lose a single soldier in combat during the 16-month tour, though many were injured.
-Sadly, on 28 April 2007, SGT.
+As a testament to the outstanding leadership of Apache 2-87 and the bravery of its warriors, the company did not lose a single soldier in combat during the 16-month tour, though many were injured.
+On 28 April 2007, SGT.
 Jeremy Greene fell to a friendly-fire incident at FOB Tillman.
 He is remembered as an outstanding soldier and a brave warrior.

 B Co.
 2-87 (Featured in Outlaw Platoon) was deployed throughout RC East with its main body at FOB Bermel, located on the rugged terrain of the Pakistan border.
 1st Platoon "Fightin' First" was detached from B Co. and conducted numerous dismounted and air assault operations throughout all of RC East and South from Ghazni to the Korengal.

 C Co.
 2-87 was based out of FOB Waza Khwa on in the rugged border region of Paktika Province.
 The company participated in all of the battalions named operation.
 Most famously the "Comanche" company was selected as the main effort in Operation Medusa.
 Details of the acts of heroism while being outmanned in the initial clearance of Pajiway can be read in "LIONS of KANDAHAR".